TABLE OF CONTENTS

 This article will explain how to interpret verification report results and how to locate & download an individual's report within the First AML Platform.

-Verification Results
+Verification results

 At the top of the Verifications tab, you will see a high-level overview of the verification results.
 This will be based on your selected verification type and screening configurations.

-Personal Details (Name, Date of Birth and Address)
+Personal details (Name, Date of Birth and Address)

 The next section outlines the granular verification results for the individual's details - Name, Date of Birth and Address.
 This will include the information that is checked, the number of data sources matched for each personal detail and the verification result for each personal detail.